dedis/popstellar/fe2-android/docs/README.md

 │         │
 │         └── utility           # module containg the utility classes
 │
-├── prod                        # module containing the injection file of the prod build variant │
-├── mock                        # module containing the injection file of the mock build variant │
 ├── androidTest                 # tests needing an emulator/android phone
 │
+├── debug                       # module containing the debug files.
+Currently only an empty activity used for androidTest │
 └── test                        # unit tests
 ```